Skip Global navigation and goto content

 What is a Food Manager?

-What Type of Food Establishments are Required to Have a Certified Food Manager?
+What Type of Food Establishments under the Department are Required to Have a Certified Food Manager?

 Food service establishments as defined in Section 381.0072, Florida Statutes, are required to meet manager certification requirements, unless otherwise exempted.
 All establishments required to have a certified food manager shall designate, in writing, the food service manager or managers for each location.
 The establishments include, but are not limited to: